edouard-lopez/mooc-mongodb/LESSON-03.md

 3. tolerate a bit of inconsistency (no need to be perfectly in-sync).

-Following operations are atomic in MongoDB: `update`, `findAndModify`, `$addToSet` (within update), `$push` (within update) update)
+Following operations are atomic in MongoDB: `update`, `findAndModify`, `$addToSet` (within update), `$push` (within update)

 ## One to One Relations

+Example: Employee has one résumé.

-Straight-forward modeling in MongoDB (Employee 1:1 Resume)
+Straight-forward modeling in MongoDB

 * consider how you are going to access your data ?
 Encourage embedding or not ;